Goodwill Auctions: 11 Must-Know Rules Before You Bid

 Same site, totally different fees: One charges $3.50, the other? $144.99.
 Always check before you celebrate that “cheap” win.

-I’ve seen one of my local Goodwills charges anywhere from $3.50 per item to a jaw-dropping $144.99 (yes, seriously!).
+I’ve seen one of my local Goodwills charge anywhere from $3.50 per item to a jaw-dropping $189.99 (yes, seriously!).
+So I can only imagine that there are even higher fees floating around out there.

 You didn’t just win—now you have to pay.
 Most locations give you 7 days… but don’t push your luck.

-One major perk of shopping Goodwill auctions is that their policies tend to be a lot more flexible than traditional auction houses—and payments are a perfect example.
+I’ll be honest: one major perk of shopping Goodwill is that some of the policies tend to be a lot more flexible than traditional auctions.

 Pickup and Shipping Policies: